mdwyman/WasThatAnEarthquake/README.md

 radius = 2^(magnitude-1)

-An estimate of the magnitude at the users location for all earthquakes in the last 15 minutes is calculated using...
+An estimate of the magnitude at the users location for all earthquakes in the last 15 minutes is calculated using USGS's PDA